 - Genetic predisposition.
 Some patients experience gum recession due to hereditary factors.

-How to maintain gum health around implants
+How to maintain gum health around implants?

 - an irrigator;